 Microsoft advises nominees to get PROFESSIONAL (their capitals, not ours) help with writing their awards submissions.
 That’s just one reason we admire their Microsoft Partner Network Awards guidelines.

 It turns out Microsoft knows a thing or two about writing an awards submission that judges will read all the way through…

 “Sometimes, the difference between a winner and just another award entry isn’t the quality of the project, but the quality of the entry itself.”

 A Microsoft Partner Network (MPN) award gives the winner a higher profile and more business opportunities.
 That’s not marketing spin, that’s the story according to past winners.
 It’s why the awards get thousands of submissions and how Microsoft comes to know so much about how to write an awards submission.

 We’ve taken Microsoft’s submission-writing advice and added our own tips for writing an award-winning submission.
-(You can see their advice, rules and FAQs in full here.)
+(Keep reading for valuable Microsoft downloads.)

 How to write an awards submission that judges will actually read

 1. Look at your awards submission from the awards judges’ point of view